lni-dev/moodle-qtype_regexmatchcloze/syntax.md

 # Regexmatchcloze Syntax
-This file contains information used for both the regexmatchcloze question type.
+This file contains information used for the regexmatchcloze question type.

 ## Regexmatch Cloze Syntax
 Legend: